rdelliga/L3ResZJetPb24/README.md

 You can do a test run with simply root -l analyse.cc

 -> to run locally: run.sh

+1. To fill histograms for L2residuals:

+- Code is in directory L2Residual.

+-> call this code separarely for different datasets. you need cmsenv to be able to call functions to apply jec (and jer sf). shouldn't really matter which cmssw you use.
+-> in settings.h you can manually set which JEC files to use.
+The JEC (and JER SF) files are always read from the path set up in here.

 When you have the output from the former